| Title: | Loglikelihood Adjustment for Extreme Value Models |

 This is achieved by calculating the profile loglikelihood for a sequence

-of values of this return level as governed by inc
+of values of this return level as governed by inc. Once the profile

 loglikelihood drops below the critical value the lower and upper limits are